 For views over Chesil Beach from the Isle of Portland you will walk a path that leads to where the famous Portland stone was quarried.
 Now a Nature Reserve, it has 70 limestone sculptures on route as a tribute to its heyday.
 Due to the wildlife habitats, you are asked to keep Lassie on her lead over the mile stretch.

 Far From the Madding Crowd is where you and your pup will find yourselves on this magical 2.2-mile route that goes through ancient woodland with a well preserved Roman road running through it and onto author Thomas Hardy’s cottage.
 About 10 miles from Weymouth, it is worth the drive because even if you aren’t a Hardy fan, there is some great heathland with panoramic countryside views.

 For a variety of terrain from reedbed to wet grassland, you and your buddy can do one of the available trails in this bird-rich nature reserve.
 If you have tots in tow, then there is a playground and miniature train, as well as a pitch and putt golf course and aquarium.

-Weymouth, with its easy access from most main cities in the UK, makes it a place where the best dogs walks can be enjoyed along its dramatic coast, up clifftops and even in the very heart of this charming town itself.
+Weymouth, with its easy access from most main cities in the UK, makes it one of the top dog walking spots that can be enjoyed along its dramatic coast, up clifftops and even in the very heart of this charming town itself.